Student Advisement Center for Biology Majors

 Location: Chaparral Hall 5104

-WE HAVE TWO ADVISORS, EACH WITH A DIFFERENT SCHEDULE:
+WE HAVE THREE ADVISORS, EACH WITH A DIFFERENT SCHEDULE:

 Dr. Jim W. Dole (General Biology)

 Dr. Dole specializes in General Biology advisement.
 He is available only by appointment on Mondays from 10am-4pm.

 If a disability prevents you from accessing our online appointment system, please contact our office by phone at (818) 677-2675 for assistance.